-Crimes may also be reported to any Campus Security authority, such as a dean, the director or assistant director of Residential Life, a hall advisor, or an athletic coach.
-The Campus Security authorities work closely with Campus Safety to ensure the safety of our community.
+Crimes may also be reported to any Campus Security authority, such as a dean, Residential Life staff, hall advisor, or athletic coach.
+These Campus Security Authorities work closely with Campus Safety to ensure the safety of our community.
 All reported incidents will be investigated.